 NGPL's Confidential Information shall specifically include (i) the terms and conditions of specific Transactions, including prices or volumes at which specific Transactions were consummated and identities of Counterparties with whom specific Transactions were consummated; (ii) any of the contents of this Agreement and (iii) any confidential information that may come into Enron's possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of NGPL.
-Enron's Confidential Information shall specifically include (i) any of the contents of this Agreement, (ii) the functionality of the the Market Manager Application or other features or aspects of EnronOnline, and (iii) any confidential information that may come into NGPL's possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of Enron or the Website.
+Enron's Confidential Information shall specifically include (i) any of the contents of this Agreement, (ii) the functionality of the Market Manager Application or other features or aspects of EnronOnline, (iii) any confidential information that may come into NGPL's possession during the term of this Agreement concerning the operations, contracts, commercial or financial arrangements, activities or affairs of Enron or the Website; and (iv) the Documentation provided to NGPL for the Market Manager Application.
 Notwithstanding anything in this Agreement to the contrary, however, Confidential Information shall not include information which is (i) in or becomes part of the public domain other than by disclosure by such party in violation of this Agreement, (ii) demonstrably known to such party previously without an obligation of confidentiality, (iii) can be demonstrated by such party to have been independently developed by such party outside of this Agreement and not constituting an infringement of any intellectual property rights, trade secrets or other proprietary interest, or (iv) rightfully obtained by such party from third parties without an obligation of confidentiality.

 Each party agrees to hold Confidential Information in strict confidence and not to disclose such information to any person (other than to its Representatives with a need for the Confidential Information in connection with the performance of their obligations to Enron or NGPL, as the case may be) or to use such information for any purpose whatsoever other than as contemplated by this Agreement and to advise each of its Representatives who may be exposed to such proprietary and confidential information of their obligations to keep such information confidential.
 Notwithstanding the foregoing, a party may disclose Confidential Information required to be disclosed by applicable law or regulation, or pursuant to a subpoena or order of a court or regulatory, self-regulatory or legislative body of competent jurisdiction, or in connection with any regulatory report, audit, inquiry or other request for information which such party or any Representative is subject.

+Without limiting the foregoing, NGPL agrees and acknowledges that the Documentation related to the Market Manager Application is Enron's Confidential Information, and that NGPL may not copy or reproduce such Documentation, and shall return to Enron upon termination of this Agreement for any reason, all copies of the Documentation.
+NGPL agrees to limit access to the Documentation to those Representatives who need to know the information therein for purposes of accessing and using the Market Manager Application, shall advise such Representatives of the confidential nature of such Documentation, and shall otherwise utilize security procedures for and maintain control over the Documentation to the same extent as it does over its own confidential information.

+Without limiting the foregoing, Enron agrees that it will not disclose NGPL's Confidential Information (including prices before such prices are displayed on the Website to Counterparties) to any of its Affiliates, including Enron's Affiliates that transact in products that are the same as or similar to the Products that NGPL trades on EnronOnline.

 NOTICES